ChiaPatricia/jia-xu/content/talk/_index.md

 sidebar:
   title: Talks that Last
   description: |
-    This is a list for your talks, workshops, or other events with a time, date, and place.
-    Even this sidebar offers a ton of customizations.

-    Check out the _index.md file in the /talk folder to edit this content.
-  author: "The R Markdown Team @RStudio"
+    This is a list for my previous data science and machine learning courses which helped me develop the mindset to work like a data scientist / data analyst, and follow a methodology to tackle different types of data science problems.

+  author: "Jia Xu"
   text_link_label: Subscribe via RSS
   text_link_url: /talk/index.xml
   show_sidebar_adunit: false # show ad container